-Rating Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao • Criteria 5.5.2, 5.6 to 5.11, 5.16 and 5.17 of Rec.
-5 should be enforceable on DNFBPs under FIU/MOT and the GCB.
-Both the P & G for Administrators and Trust Company Providers and the NOIS have been revised to address deficiencies identified in section 3. • Deficiencies identified in section 3 for Recs 10 and 11 which are applicable to DNFBPs under the Central Bank should be remedied.
-The recommended action has been incorporated in the P&Gs The draft revision of the NOIS is in administrative preparation in order to start with the official legislative process. • Obligations in Recs.
+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao Criteria 5.5.2, 5.6 to 5.11, 5.16 and 5.17 o Rec.
+5 should be enforceable on DNFBPs under FIU/MOT and the GCB. be submitted to Parliament.
+Both the P & G for Administrators and Trust Company Providers and the NOIS have been revised to address deficiencies identified in section 3.
+The recommended action has been incorporated in the P&Gs Deficiencies identified in section 3 for Rec: 10 and 11 which are applicable to DNFBP: under the Central Bank should be remedied.
+The draft revision of the NOIS has been submitted by the Council of Ministers to the Advisory Council.
+Hereafter, the draft revision will be submitted to Parliament.
+Obligations in Recs.
 6, 8 and 11 should be enforceable on DNFBPs under the supervision of FIU/MOT and the GCB and company (trust) service providers.
-This recommendation has been addressed in the revision of the NOIS.
-The draft revision of the NOIS is in administrative preparation in order to start with the official legislative process. • Obligations in Recs.
-9 should be enforceable on company (trust) service providers and DNFBPs under the supervision of the FIU (MOT).
-This recommendation has been addressed in the revision of the NOIS.
-The draft revision of the NOIS is in administrative preparation in order to start with the official legislative process. • The deficiencies in section 3.5 for Rec.
+Obligations in Recs.
+9 should be enforceable on company (trust) service providers and DNFBPs under the supervision of the FIU (MOT). has been submitted by the Council of Ministers to The deficiencies in section 3.5 for Rec.
 10 which are applicable to all DNFBPs should be remedied.
-Additionally, the requirement to ensure that transaction records are sufficient to permit the reconstruction of individual transactions should be enforceable on DNFBPs under the FIU (MOT) and the GCB.
-The deficiencies in section 3.5 for Rec 10 have been updated and included in the P&Gs.
-In order to implement the CFATF Recommendations the GCB will effect the following: 1.
-Planning to ensure that the casino sector will be audited regularly and consistently on their compliance with the AML/CFT regulations.
-Audits on AML/CFT-compliance.
-Until the financial year 2012, the GCB conducted 'stand-alone' Anti-Money laundering audits at selected casinos.
-As of 2013, these audits have been incorporated in full scope audits of all casinos starting with the financial year 2012.
-These full scope audits consist of operational audits (testing of the Internal Control System, which includes AML) and financial audits (auditing the financial statements).
-Of the operational audits of 2012 all fieldwork is completed.
-The audit files have been reviewed or are up for review and several management letters have been drafted: the 2012 operational audits are in the stage of finalizing.
-The management letters will outline the findings of the audit and recommendations for correction, which the casinos are to implement within 3 to 6 months.
-The GCB will audit again to assess if the recommendations have been followed.
-Depending on the findings, the GCB will then decide if sanctions are called for and if so, to what extent.
-The GCB is currently in the process of performing the financial audits of the casinos' 2012 financial statements.
-Capacity and capability of the Gaming Control Board To ensure effective supervision of the casinos, the capacity of the audit division is being increased.
-In addition to the Supervisor and the Audit Senior, who were hired in the first half of 2012; three additional auditors have been added to the GCB workforce in the second half of 2012.
-The audit division now consists of a Division Head, a Supervisor, an Audit Senior and two Auditors.
+Additionally, the requiremen to ensure that transaction records are sufficient to permit the reconstruction of individual transactions should be enforceable on DNFBPs under the FIU (MOT) and the GCB.
+In order to implement the CFATF Recommendations the GCB will effect the following:

+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao As described in the second follow up report, since 2013 the GCB is conducting full scope audits of all casinos, consisting of both operational audits and financial audits.
+Full scope audits started with the financial year 2012.
+Operational audits (include AML compliance): The first draft management letters regarding the operational audits over year 2012 have been discussed with the managements of the individual casinos, after which the second draft management letters have been issued by the GCB.
+This process has resulted in several final management letters, while the others are in the process of being issued.
+The GCB will monitor casinos' actions and compliance with the management letters' instructions, and if instructions are not carried out within their prescribed time frames, sanctions will be levied.
+Financial audits: The field work of the financial audits over year 2012 is almost completed.
+After review of the audit files the first draft management letters for the financial audits shall be issued.
+The operational audits over year 2013 are scheduled to start in August 2014.
+Capacity and capability of the Gaming Control Board Hiring of new personnel, introduction of new systems and equipment such as the Caseware Working Paper for Auditors and the Online Monitoring & Control System, and finalizing of the budget for 2014 will be addressed by the